-1. How often should you publish?
+How often should you publish?

-For most CEOs and leaders, one a month is the ideal frequency.
-But one a quarter is fine too.
-Your company may publish daily or weekly, but no one expects that frequency from an executive.
+For most CEOs, one blog post a month is the ideal frequency.
+If that is too often for you, consider publishing quarterly.
+Your company may blog daily or weekly, but no one expects that frequency from an executive.

-2. How long should a blog post be?
+How long should a blog post be?

-Shoot for 500-1000 words.
-But don't worry about the length - make it as long or short as it needs to be to tell the story.
+The ideal length is 500-1,000 words.
+There is data showing that longer posts are shared more often, but most people are reading on a mobile device - and shorter content works better there.
+Don't worry about the length, make it as long or short as it needs to be to tell the story.

-3. What should you write about?
+What should you write about?

-Write as a leader.
 Share your insights, vision, and perspective.
-Answer questions you are asked frequently.
-Tell stories, especially stories about your customers.
+Answer questions you are frequently asked.
+Tell stories - especially stories about your customers.